 - Or you can use the base plate extension.
-This small plate is positioned behind the head and neck base plate and makes sure that there are no sharp edges sticking in the back of the patient.
+This small plate is positioned behind the head and neck base plate and makes sure that there are no sharp edges pressing into the patient’s back.

 7) Mask Moulding Tip

-Never apply too much pressure on the mask when moulding.
+Never apply too much pressure on the mask when molding.
 The thermoplastic will shrink around the patient.
-Only the nose bridge, chin and shoulders should be moulded.
+Only the nose bridge, chin, and shoulders should be molded.
 These are the bony parts of the body and they can handle some pressure.

-10) Tell them what they can do with the mask after the treatment
+10) Tell patients what they can do with the mask after the treatment